sampotts/plyr/contributing.md

 * Fork Plyr, and create a new branch in your fork, based on the **develop** branch

-* To test locally, you can use the demo.
+* To test locally, you can use the demo site.
 First make sure you have installed the dependencies with `npm install` or `yarn`.
-Run `gulp` to build while you are working, and run a local server from the repository root directory.
-If you have Python installed, this command should work: `python -m SimpleHTTPServer 8080`.
-Then go to `http://localhost:8080/demo/`
+Run `gulp` to build and it will run a local web server for development and watch for any changes.

 ### Online one-click setup

-You can use gitpod(a free online vs code like ide) for contributing, with a single click it will automatically launch a ready to code workspace with all the dependencies pre-installed, gulp watching for changes and the web server running, so that you can start straight away without wasting time on the setup.
+Alternatively can also use Gitpod, a free online Visual Studio Code-like IDE.
+With a single click it will automatically launch a ready-to-code workspace with all the dependencies pre-installed, gulp watching for changes and the web server running, so that you can start coding straightaway.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)